Loyola University Chicago

 THEA Summer Institute

-The Theology of Healing Earth in Action (THEA) Institute at Loyola University Chicago explores water through scientific, ethical, and spiritual lenses to come to a deeper understanding of the sacredness of water and to inspire future environmental leaders.
+The Theology of Healing Earth in Action (THEA) Institute at Loyola University Chicago explores water through scientific, ethical, and spiritual lenses to come to a deeper understanding of the sacredness of water and to inspire future socially just and environmental leaders.
 Each year, THEA welcomes 35 high school students to our beautiful Lake Shore Campus to dive deep into the significance of water in our lives, our faith, and our world.
-Participants engage in classes, daily guided prayer experiences, and small group conversations where they are encouraged to explore their personal vocation to care for an heal the earth.
-To build community, we spend Wendesday on a field trip to downtown Chicago to learn about the history of the Chicago River and enjoy the great tourism our city has to offer.
+Participants engage in classes, daily guided prayer experiences, and small group conversations where they are encouraged to explore their personal vocation to care for and heal the earth.

-Throughout this experience, participants receive the mentorship of current Loyola students who serve as leaders throughout the week.
-They live on the Lake Shore Campus in a Loyola residence hall, share meals in Loyola dinign halls, and enjoy our beautiful lakefront views.
-Additionally, participants experience classes with Loyola's diverse faculty and staff as they lend their unique expertise facilitating the morning sessions.
+Throughout this experience, participants receive the mentorship of current Loyola students who serve as leaders through the week.
+Participants live on the Lake Shore Campus in a Loyola residence hall, share meals in Loyola dining halls, and enjoy our beautiful lakefront views.
+Additionally, participants experience classes with Loyola’s diverse faculty and staff as they lend their unique expertise facilitating college-like classes.

 Guiding Inspiration